 We've generally found Walkie-Talkie to be simple and easy to use, and haven't found many issues.
 But every tech function ever has gone wrong at least once.
 Here are some stumbling blocks you may have encountered.

 Most drastically, Walkie-Talkie was disabled for a short time in summer 2019 after Apple found a security vulnerability that could allow eavesdropping; it was restored with the iOS 12.4 update.
-So your first step should be to update iOS on the companion iPhone, and watchOS on the watch itself, to the latest versions.
+So your first step, if you're experiencing problems with Walkie-Talkie, should be to update iOS on the companion iPhone, and watchOS on the watch itself, to the latest versions.

 There are some basic hurdles to pass when initiating conversations, too.
 It might sound obvious, but the recipient of your chat will need to have an Apple Watch - and when combing through your list of contacts it isn't immediately obvious which have one and which don't.
 This can result in a tedious trial-and-error process where you continually attempt to invite people, before Walkie-Talkie reminds you they need to have an Apple Watch.

-The Apple Watch also needs to be charged up and switched on.
-In theory the Available toggle should help here, but we've found that a contact still shows up despite having a power-drained Apple Watch sitting on a shelf somewhere.
-If you can't get through that may well be the problem.
+The recipient's Apple Watch also needs to be charged up and switched on.
+In theory the Available toggle should help here, but we've found that sometimes a contact still shows up despite having a power-drained Apple Watch sitting on a shelf somewhere.
+If you can't get through to someone, a lack of battery power in their watch may well be the problem, and you should contact them via other means.